neosaurrrus/blog-entries/53 - SQL.md

 ## Count

-Count is an agreegate function that returns a count of items that are in a specific criteria.
-For example
+Count is an agregate function that returns a count of items that are in a specific criteria.
+For example:

+`SELECT COUNT name FROM food WHERE calories > 400;`

+This will show the number of foods with calories over 400.

+## Group By

+This is another aggregate function that lets you see results based of of a particular column:

+`SELECT cuisine, COUNT(cusine) FROM food GROUP BY cuisine;`

+You dont need to just group by one field, you can do several as you need to.

+## More aggregate functions

+SQL has a number of aggregate functions some of which are covered below

+*AVG* - Returns the average value ( `SELECT AVG(calories) FROM food;`) *AS* - Allows an alias to be used as AVG by itself can return a non-pretty column name (`SELECT AVG(calories) AS average_calories FROM food;`)
+*SUM* - Sum of all values in a column (`SELECT SUM(calories) FROM food;`) *MIN/MAX* - These return the minimum and maximum values accordingly. (`SELECT MIN(calories) FROM food`)

+## Final note on selecting

+We can do `SELECT food.name` instead of  `SELECT name` this is useful if you are trying to get data from various tables that might otherwise have the same column name.